 - Laboratory or imaging studies (such as: x-rays, CT scans, MRI).
 Your healthcare provider should describe the benefits/risks of any diagnostic tests and explain their benefit in guiding your treatment plan.

 Your healthcare provider may use a pain scale to get a clearer idea of your pain experience.
-Different types of pain scales that will help you explain your pain include:
+There are different types of pain scales that will help you explain your pain.

 Other tools are available to help identify pain behaviors and changes in pain for those who are unable to self-report their pain.